Kinetically constrained models out of equilibrium: Models

-It is known that $\qc[CP]<1$ if and only if $\cU$ is not trivial subcritical \cite{Gray99}*{Corollary 18.3.2}.
-On the other hand, a classical comparison with a branching process shows that $\qc[CP]>0$ for any $\cU$ (see e.g.\ \cite{Liggett99}*{Section I.1}).
+\begin{remark} It is known that $\qc[CP]<1$ if and only if $\cU$ is not trivial subcritical \cite{Gray99}*{Corollary 18.3.2} (the easier ``only if'' direction is contained in the proof of \cite{Gray99}, but also follows from \cite{Balister24}*{Lemma 7.3}).
+On the other hand, a classical comparison with a branching process shows that $\qc[CP]>0$ for any $\cU$ (see e.g.\ \cite{Liggett99}*{Section I.1}). \end{remark} We also extend \cref{eq:def:tmix} to $\cU$-CP without change.